<iframe src="https://www.googletagmanager.com/ns.html?id=GTM-M74D8PB" height="0" width="0" style="display:none;visibility:hidden">

 Solution

-1. Edit AndroidManifest.xml to allow internet access.
+1. Edit the AndroidManifest.xml file to allow internet access.

 <uses-permission android:name="android.permission.INTERNET" />